-God Bless This Man Who Put a Turntable in a Millennium Falcon
+God Bless this Man Who Put a Turntable in a Millennium Falcon

 With all the components placed and the swinging arm installed, the only thing left to do now is attach the platter.

 So how does the finished product look?
-Awesome, as I’m sure you can all imagine.
+Fucking awesome, as I’m sure you can all imagine.
 God bless you, Marco Garza.
 I am a better man having seen these photos.

 View the whole build on Marco’s website: Picotekdesign